galasa-dev-archives/docker-operator/README.md

 Also, as the Docker Operator is being distributed from 0.10.0-SNAPSHOT, an unreleased version of Galasa, certain versions of the Galasa ecosystem servers will need to be provided in the config.yaml.
 Please copy the following YAML and create a config.yaml file on your server/workstation and note the full path of the file:-

 ```
-hostname: {hostname}
+hostname: 192.168.1.87
-galasaRegistry: docker.galasa.dev
+galasaRegistry: icr.io/galasadev
-version: 0.14.0
+version: 0.20.0
 engineController:
-  controllerVersion: 0.14.0
+  controllerVersion: 0.20.0
-  engineVersion: 0.14.0
+  engineVersion: 0.20.0
+simplatform:
+  version: 0.15.0
 ```

 Change the {hostname} to be your hostname.
 Note the 2 spaces on the last 2 lines,  they are important in YAML.

 Please also check the version numbers.
 0.14.0 was the official release at the time of updating these docs.
+Please not that the release of simbank does not stay in sync with the release of galasa

 To deploy the Galasa ecosystem, issue the following Docker command:-